Princess Caroline of Hesse-Rotenburg: Marriage

-Caroline de Hesse-Rheinfels-Rotenburg, by an unknown artist.
+Portrait of a young Caroline by an unknown artist.

 On 23 July 1728, she married Louis Henri, Duke of Bourbon, at Sarry in France.
 Louis Henri was a French prince of the Blood Royal and head of the House of Condé, a branch of the House of Bourbon.
-Maternally, he was a grandson of Louis XIV of France through his mother, one of the king's legitimated daughters.
+Maternally, he was a grandson of Louis XIV through his mother, one of the king's legitimated daughters.
 By the time of his second marriage to Caroline, Louis Henri had lost the sight of one eye and the attractive slenderness his height bestowed upon him in youth.
 After marriage she was known at the French court as Madame la Duchesse.

 The previous Princess of Condé had been Marie Anne de Bourbon, who had died eight years before the marriage between Caroline and Louis Henri.
-Caroline was alleged to have been pretty and to have been included on a list of possible wives for Louis XV of France, but had been removed on account of her bad temper.
+Caroline was alleged to have been pretty and to have been included on a list of possible wives for Louis XV, but had been removed on account of her bad temper.
 When her husband was banished to his estates in 1725, Madame la Duchesse was obliged to withdraw with him to the Château de Chantilly until Monsieur le Duc was pardoned and the couple were allowed to resume attendance at the royal court again in 1730, where they lived quietly at the Hôtel de Condé.
 The couple had one child eight years into their marriage: Louis Joseph de Bourbon.

 Her husband died at the Château de Chantilly on 27 January 1740, in the same year the future Marquis de Sade was born at the Hôtel de Condé; his mother was Caroline's lady in waiting.
 Caroline died in Paris one year later, in June 1741, and was buried at the Carmel du faubourg Saint-Jacques in Paris.